-A Validation Order is a court order that allows a UK company facing insolvency to continue trading and making transactions even after a winding-up petition has been filed against it.
+A Validation Order is a court order that allows a UK company to continue trading and making transactions even after a winding-up petition has been filed against it.

-The court is cautious about making validation orders, so it will need to see credible evidence that the order would benefit all the company’s creditors.
+The court is cautious about making validation orders, so it must see credible evidence that the order would benefit all the company’s creditors.
 As such, transactions that would reduce the level of assets available to creditors will not be validated.

-The validation order essentially “unfreezes” a company’s bank accounts and authorises certain types of payments and transactions, such as:
+The validation order typically authorises certain types of payments and transactions, such as:

 In the UK, typically, the following parties can apply for a Validation Order: